slipperynick/slipperynick.github.io/_posts/2025-10-08-homelab-part1.md

 ![RunZero scan results](/assets/img/posts/2025-10-08-homelab-part1/homelab4.jpeg)

 Inside the Debian VM, I installed **runZero Explorer** to rediscover everything on my LAN.
-Within minutes it identified my Proxmox host, NAS, and other devices — a great baseline for inventory and security mapping.
-I also realized it had been awhile since I used RunZero and it also has vulnerability information which it already helped me realize I need to patch a few of those IoT devices.
+Within minutes it identified my Proxmox host, laptops and IoT devices — a great baseline for inventory of your network.
+I also realized it had been awhile since I used RunZero and it also has vulnerability data which it pointed out a need to patch a few of my devices.

 ---